 Whatever the potential negatives, I think they are far out-weighted by the potential positives.
 While many things have moved on in eLearning since I started as an ID nearly 20 years ago, learning beyond the course and transferral into everyday life have always been difficult nuts to crack, given our remoteness from the learner.

 At Logicearth we are embracing the digital learning revolution.
 Improving how your staff learn, making your training more effective and making sure your talent pipeline is well stocked has never been more important.
-We have some free learning resources here and you can see a demo of our digital content here.
+To help – we have free learning resources and we invite you to our digital content demo.